 'In my opinion the physics that is strongly tied to practical outcomes is often the most interesting and beautiful.
 Of course room-temperature superconductivity is a far-fetched goal, but even a partial solution to this problem has far-reaching implications for condensed matter physics,' says Peotta.

 The fundamental question addressed in the project is: what limits does nature impose on the highest possible temperature of the superconducting transition?
 In previous works, Professors Grigory Volovik, Nikolai Kopnin and Tero Heikkilä at Aalto found that in certain materials where electrons have an extremely high effective mass (in the condensed-matter jargon, “flat bands”) the superconducting critical temperature is dramatically enhanced.
 Dr. Peotta and Professor Päivi Törmä, who is hosting the project in her Quantum Dynamics research group, aim at understanding this phenomenon in full generality, without reference to specific materials.
-Some of the research ideas of the project were inspired by Peotta and Törmä’s recent results that showed a connection between flat band superconductivity and quantum geometry, see Aalto News.
+Some of the research ideas of the project were inspired by Peotta and Törmä’s recent results that showed a connection between flat band superconductivity and quantum geometry.

 'Our approach is motivated by recent advances in the field of ultracold atoms.
 These systems consist of atoms trapped by lasers in vacuum and can be used to simulate actual solid-state materials or even models that have no counterpart in a solid state.
 An important goal of my project is to assist teams working with ultracold gases in providing an experimental proof-of-principle of the flat-band mechanism of high-temperature superconductivity.
 This would be an essential milestone for further experiments with solid-state systems.
 We have ongoing collaborations with ultracold gases groups in Switzerland and Japan that are very promising.
 The Marie Skłodowska-Curie Fellowship will, without doubt, boost the success rate of the project.'